Overview

 - and are economically incentivized to vote coherently.

-- The dispute is created by the claimer.
+- The dispute is created in

 Appeals